 If the court finds the executor or administrator guilty of breach of fiduciary duty, the court can order various remedies based on the type of breach and other contributing factors.
 The court could require the executor or administrator to return or forego any fees to which they might otherwise be entitled.
 Illinois law also grants the court the power to remove an executor or administrator for a breach of fiduciary duty.

 If you believe that the executor or administrator of an estate has breached their fiduciary duties, it is important to enlist the services of an experienced breach of fiduciary duty attorney to review your legal options.
 Our Chicago breach of fiduciary duty and business litigation attorneys have defended and prosecuted breach of fiduciary duty, shareholder oppression, and business divorce lawsuits for more than three decades.
 In recognition of their stellar track record and experience, Super Lawyers named fiduciary duty attorneys Peter Lubin and Patrick Austermuehle a Super Lawyer and Rising Star respectively in the Categories of Business Litigation, Class Action, and Consumer Rights Litigation.
 We handle high-stakes breach of fiduciary duty lawsuits and emergency business litigation involving injunctions, TROS, and declaratory judgments in a variety of corporate disputes.
 If you’d like to discuss how the experienced Illinois breach of fiduciary duty attorneys at Lubin Austermuehle, P.C. can help, we would like to hear from you.
-To set up a consultation with one of our Chicago business attorneys and Chicago trial lawyers, please call us toll-free at (833) 306-4933 or contact us online.
+To set up a consultation with one of our Chicago business attorneys and Chicago trial lawyers, please call us locally at 630-333-0333 or contact us online.